Exploring the SADC Region

 Water borne diseases such as Cholera and Dysentery are prevalent in some areas and it is advisable to drink boiled or bottled water and avoid uncooked foods.

-While many strides have been made in curbing Malaria, travelers are still advised to be cautious and, when travelling in Malaria-prone areas.
+While many strides have been made in curbing Malaria, travellers are still advised to be cautious and, when travelling in Malaria-prone areas.
 These precautions include wearing appropriate clothing, using repellent sprays and creams, sleeping under nets and taking anti-malarial medication.

 The official SADC languages are French, English and Portuguese but the region has a wide range of languages spoken in each country.
 Language can therefore be a barrier to reporting as the majority of the populations in the remote areas speak indigenous languages.
 This is often a challenge when covering developmental stories where the sources reside in rural areas of the region.